OmniKee/OmniKee/README.md

 # OmniKee

-A KeePass compatible password manager for Linux, MacOS, Windows, Android, iOS, and your web browser.
+A KeePass compatible password manager for Linux, Windows, and your web browser (MacOS, iOS, Android could be supported in principle).